SVG charts documentation

 - Browse the RGraph GitHub repository

 As of autumn 2016, RGraph has some brand new shiny SVG types.
-Bar, Line, Horizontal Bar, Pie, Semi-circular Progress and Radar are available (amongst others).
+Bar charts Line charts Horizontal Bar charts Pie charts Semi-circular Progress bars and Radar charts are available (amongst others).
 There are examples of these types here.

-There are also SVG versions of the Google Sheets, CSV and AJAX data import utilities (for which the canvas documentation also applies to).
-And there's a set of CSS-based animation effects for the SVG libraries too.
+There are also SVG versions of the Google Sheets, csv and ajax data import utilities (for which the canvas documentation also applies to).
+And there's a set of CSS animation effects for the SVG libraries too.

 Installing and implementing RGraph